 Additional tax provisions include:

 - Deferment of employment taxes: Employers can also defer payment of their share of Social Security tax through Dec.
-31, 2021.
+31, 2021 (50% of the deferred amount).

-- Exemption from excise tax: A temporary waiver of excise tax for producers of beer, wine and distilled spirits is now permanent.
+- Reduced excise tax: A temporary reduction of excise tax for producers of beer, wine and distilled spirits is now permanent.

 You can find more information about coronavirus tax relief on the IRS website.